 Uppage collectors get anything between Rs.
-3 to kg of Uppage handed over to the village depending on the time of sale.
-At the very onset season, contractors are willing to pay only Rs.
-3 or Per kg collected, but as the season draws to an end and much later in December - January, the price rises to more per kg of Uppage.
+3 to Rs. of Uppage handed over to the village depending on the time of sale.
+At the very onset of season, contractors are willing to pay only Rs.
+3 or Rs.
+4 Per kg collected, but as the season draws to an end and much later in December - January, the price rises to Rs. more per kg of Uppage.
 The richer folk who are collect and stock the dried Uppage exploit this advantages.
-They are known to wait even until the next calender year dispose their collected quontum.
-However, the poor villagers landless labour and small/marginal Households exchange the dried Uppage for cash or kind immediately after a few kilograms are ready for Children are known to carry their own basket loads of Uppage every second or third day to the agents for sale.
-1981 when the collection first became popular, the villagers recall selling Uppage, at times, for a rate ranging between 50 paise to Rs.
+They are known to wait even until the next calendar year to dispose their collected quontum.
+However, the poor villagers belonging to landless labour and small/marginal Households exchange the dried Uppage for cash or sometimes kind immediately after a few kilograms are ready for sala.
+Children are known to carry their own basket loads of Uppage every second or third day to the agents for sale.
+In 1981 when the collection first became popular, the villagers recall selling Uppage, at times, for a rate ranging between 50 paise to Rs.
 1.50 Per kg.
-The highest price got some at that time was Rs.
+The highest price got at that time was Rs.
 3 Per kg.
 However there have also times when the price reached the Rs.
 18 per kg mark as it did in 1984 (as narrated to us by one particular village woman).

 The earlier mentioned trek through the forests revealed the ardousness of the task of collection.
-These forests have a thick tree cover as well as thick and high undergrowth, (this ofcourse depends on to what extent different forested regions have been left unravaged by habitation, agriculture and industry) and are on sloped land which makes walking and picking of fruits rather difficult.
-These disadvantages further strengthened by the onset of the south-west monsoons during the Uppage season and the consequent reappearence blood sucking leeches.
-An innocent query, Research Team about wild life habitation got the "yes, we do have cheetahs", and when further asked what they did if a cheetah appeared, the cool answer Was
+These forests have a thick tree cover as well as thick and high undergrowth, (this ofcourse depends on to what extent different forested regions have been left unrayaged by habitation, agriculture and industry) and are on sloped land which makes walking and picking of fruits rather difficult.
+These disadvantages are further strengthened by the onset of the south-west monsoons during the Uppage season and the consequent reappearence of the blood sucking leeches.
+An innocent query, by the Research Team about wild life habitation got the reply "yes, we do have cheetahs", and when further asked what they did if a cheetah appeared, the cool answer was "we cun".

-Uppage collection having now become an established activity, many of the collectors - male and female have supposedly become adept at using every trick in the book increase their earnings.
-It was alleged by one veteran contractor that collectors prefer to bring the roasted to the village level agents under conditions of rainfall.
+Uppage collection having now become an established activity, many of the collectors - male and female have supposedly become adept at using every trick in the book to increase their earnings.
+It was alleged by one veteran MFP contractor that collectors prefer to bring the roasted rind to the village level agents under conditions of heavy rainfall.
 The soaked rind is naturally heavier than the dry rind and this simply results the villagers earning more for the same quantity of Uppage.